Bad Insulin: When to Toss the Vial

-Recently, the question was asked: “Does anyone have any tricks for knowing when it’s time to toss a vial of insulin?”
-The writer was concerned about whether a vial contains bad insulin - that is, insulin that has a diminished ability to decrease blood sugar levels compared to what was expected.
+Are you concerned about whether a vial contains bad insulin?
+Insulin can have a diminished ability to decrease blood sugar levels compared to what was expected.
 There are lots of discussions on the internet about how to identify bad insulin, so I'll focus on what to do with the insulin and the vial when you suspect you have bad insulin.

 I'd like to point out that there are two different approaches with bad insulin: first, contacting the manufacturer or your pharmacy about returning suspected bad insulin, and second, deciding to discard a vial of partially used insulin.
 However, before contacting the manufacturer or tossing the vial, it is important to talk to your health team to check if your blood sugar is out of control because other medical reasons.
 Bad insulin is not the only cause of high blood sugar.

 Contacting the manufacturer or pharmacy